 Book an appointment with your vet ASAP if you see blood in your dog's poo.
-Most of the causes are minor or pass quickly but some are more serious and need immediate veterinary attention, such as parvo and gut blockages.
+They will need to rule out or serious causes such as parvovirus or a gut blockage.

-It can be helpful to collect a sample of the poo show to your vet (or even a photograph if a sample isn't possible).
+It can be helpful to collect a sample of your dog's poo show to your vet (or even a photograph if a sample isn't possible).